Financial Accountability Return Guide

 Add any additional notes on how the Additional Transport Initiatives funds were spent.

 Note: As per the Quality and Participation Grants program guidelines services have until 30 June 2024 to spend Quality and Participation Program funding and Additional Transport Initiatives funding.
+Services that have not spent their allocated funding at the time of the financial accountability release should not submit their financial accountability statement until funding has been spent by 30 June 2024.

 The Quality and Participation program financial accountability statement includes check boxes at the end of the document.
 The check boxes are for those services that received funding under the old Quality Learning Environments or Community Grants streams 1 or 2 programs, where the service received a spend extension for either one of the old programs and submitted their financial accountability statement with a $0.00 expenditure noted.